Synalpheus regalis: Eusociality

 J. Emmett Duffy, a primary investigator of S. regalis, uses the term "eusociality" to refer to the syndrome of multigenerational, cooperative colonies with strong reproductive skew (usually a single breeding female) and cooperative defense of the host sponge found in several Synalpheus species.
-Eusociality requires that generations overlap, allowing close contact between individuals such that altruistic behaviors can be favored by kin selection.
 The populations that live in sponges contain a few hundred individuals, each with two generations of kin.
 Also, by having just one reproductive female, colonies clearly fit the first criterion of reproductive division of labor.
-Most hypotheses that explain eusociality entail some form of adaptive division of labor, which results in enhanced reproductive output of the breeders and inclusive fitness benefits for the nonbreeding helpers.
+Until the 1990s it was taught that eusociality evolved through kin selection.
+After other eusocial species were discovered that contradicted the theory other hypothesis like group selection or standard natural selection theory were taken into consideration.
+A unifying theory is still in progress at the moment.

 Colony organization

 S. regalis has the largest colonies and the largest reproductive skew of all eusocial shrimp.
 Its colonies can consist of up to 350 organisms, who are related to each other with an average of r=0.50, with one queen.
 Furthermore, many colonies show heterozygote excesses.
 This led researchers to conclude that outbreeding is common in the S. regalis, and at least one of the sexes leaves its natal home to find mates.

 The queen is the sole breeder of the colony.
 Studies show that there is a strong correlation between the size of the queen and the size of the colony, which implies that there is a parallel between growth of the breeding female and her colony.
 Furthermore, the queen is not as aggressive or active as the other adults in the colony, suggesting that she does not dominate other individuals and instead looks to them for protection.

-The reason behind the reproductive skew in S. regalis is currently unknown, but a theory that explains this phenomenon in other organisms, the “majority rules” model by Reeve and Jeanne, could explain the reproductive skew in S. regalis.
+The reason behind the reproductive skew in S. regalis is currently unknown, but a theory that explains this phenomenon in other organisms, the "majority rules" model by Reeve and Jeanne, could explain the reproductive skew in S. regalis.

-In this theory, the queen dominates the colony’s reproduction by being the individual that each of the other colony members are most genetically related to.
-The non-breeding workers are more closely related to the queen’s offspring (siblings; r=0.50) than they are to offspring of another worker (nieces/nephews; r=0.25).
+In this theory, the queen dominates the colony's reproduction by being the individual that each of the other colony members are most genetically related to.
+The non-breeding workers are more closely related to the queen's offspring (siblings; r=0.50) than they are to offspring of another worker (nieces/nephews; r=0.25).
 Therefore, it will be in the best interest of their genes to prevent each other from reproducing in favor of their queen.